skoczen/polytester/README.md

 It makes it easy to run tests in your polygot projects.
 Run python, javascript, ruby, java, and more side by side.
 Easily.

-Polytester works with any testing framework that runs in the shell (yo, that's pretty much everything on the planet), and ships with extra-smooth integration for lots of common frameworks including django, karma, protractor, and more.
+Polytester Just Works with any testing framework that runs in the shell (yo, that's pretty much everything on the planet), and ships with extra-smooth integration for lots of common frameworks including django, karma, protractor, and more.
 Polytester was built by [Steven Skoczen](http://stevenskoczen.com) at [BuddyUp](http://buddyup.org).
 If you're in school, and could use a study buddy, check us out!

 # Installation